maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

 meta package to install all of the languages.

 Note that in addition to using the `Maemo Translation GUI
-<https://github.com/maemo-leste-extras/maemo-translate>`_, translations can be done programatically by
+<https://github.com/maemo-leste-extras/maemo-translate>`_, translations can be done programmatically by
 linking against `libkotki
 <https://github.com/maemo-leste-extras/kotki/tree/7c9db3bd3bfe1c9e3602811b3734d6d2f215e012?tab=readme-ov-file#c>`_.